 If a position in the previously held classification or successor classification is not available, the agency shall place the employee in a lower position in the same service type for which the employee is qualified.

-In order to have return rights, the removal from trial service shall be involuntary and for reasons other than those specified in ORS 240.555.
+In order to have return rights, the removal from trial service shall be for reasons other than those specified in ORS 240.555.

 If no vacant position exists in the classification determined in section (4)(b), the agency shall return the employee to a filled position.